Career Anchors: A Simple Introduction and Activity

 Ultimately, under this framework, there are eight different career anchor categories that can be important for people.
 We consider each of them below.

-AUTONOMY AND INDEPENDENCE – People with high scores here value having control and freedom over how they work.
+People with high scores here value having control and freedom over how they work.
 They value making their own decisions and doing things their own way.
-They seek flexibility and freedom in their careers and may turn down the opportunity to progress if they feel these core requirements are at risk.
+These people seek flexibility and freedom in their careers and may turn down the opportunity to progress if they feel these core requirements are at risk.
 They often like to work alone and may seek to run their own business to ensure autonomy.

 Obtaining fulfilling and rewarding work that is aligned to one’s underlying set of values is a goal that many people aspire to.
 Individuals often seek this for themselves, and leaders should seek to help their team members achieve this type of goal.

-Fulfilling, rewarding and value aligned work can help individuals feel they are using their strengths and being true to themselves, all of which helps increase their health, well-being and contribution to their organization.
+Fulfilling, rewarding and value aligned work can help individuals feel they are using their strengths and being true to themselves.
+This, in turn, helps increase their health, well-being and contribution to their organization.

 There are several tools that help individuals understand their personal values and develop their self-awareness, of which this is one.
-This specific tool is easy to use, can be self delivered and is helpful to both individuals and leaders, particularly as a starting position from which to base career decisions and conversations.
+This specific tool is easy to use, can be self delivered and is helpful to both individuals and leaders.
+It’s particularly useful as a starting position from which to base career decisions and conversations.

-That said, there are many times in life when it’s not possible to focus on this type of goal and when, instead, the priority for all of us must be to simply pay the bills and keep the show on the road.
+That said, there are many times in life when it’s not possible to focus on this type of goal.
+Sometimes the priority for all of us must be to simply pay the bills and keep the show on the road.